risk-smart/risksmart-tech-test/README.md

 # RiskSmart Tech Test

-Please do not fork this repo, submit your application (excluding dependencies) in Zip file.
+Please do not fork this repo, submit your application (excluding dependencies) in a Zip file.

 ## British Geological Survey Sensors Plotter